chescos/csgo-skin-tester/readme.md

 ## Installation

+1. Clone this repository
+2. Run `npm install` to install all dependencies
-1. Run `cp .env.example .env` and fill out all env variables
+3. Run `cp .env.example .env` and fill out all env variables
-2. Run `npm run migrate` to run all database migrations
+4. Run `npm run migrate` to run all database migrations
-3. Run `npm run skins:update` to parse all skins and insert them into the database
+5. Run `npm run skins:update` to parse all skins and insert them into the database
-4. Run `npm run start` to start the app
+6. Run `npm run start` to start the app